 To mitigate this risk, practitioners typically differentiate the trusts through varying distribution standards, different trustee powers, staggered funding dates, or distinct asset types.
 Despite these safeguards, the reciprocal trust doctrine remains a meaningful litigation risk—especially for larger estates where IRS scrutiny is more likely.

-The Washington Department of Revenue has not issued any guidance on how the millionaires tax applies to SLATs, the grantor-to-non-grantor toggle, or distributions to a beneficiary spouse.
-The analysis above reflects how SB 6346 reads as passed and established federal tax principles.
-Importantly, future DOR rulemaking could alter the treatment.
-Do not implement any SLAT modifications without coordinating with your estate planning attorney, CPA, and wealth advisor.
+The Washington Department of Revenue has not issued guidance on how the millionaires tax applies to SLATs, SLANTs, or distributions from non-grantor trusts to Washington-domiciled beneficiaries.
+The analysis above reflects how SB 6346 reads as passed, established federal trust taxation principles, and the statute’s explicit limitation to “individuals.”
+Future DOR rulemaking could alter the treatment.
+Do not implement any SLAT or SLANT strategy without coordinating with your estate planning attorney, CPA, and wealth advisor.

 The two-year window before January 1, 2028 creates opportunities for Washington millionaires tax trust planning.
 Here are the key considerations: